Research Partnerships (NARCH VII)

 - Julie E. Lucero (Co-PI), University of Nevada-Reno

-- Sarah Pytalski (Project Lead), NCAI Policy Research Center
+- Sarah Pytalski (Project Team), NCAI Policy Research Center

 - Amber Emerson (Project Team), University of Nevada-Reno